dpramone/bruceschneierforumsig_DP/README.md

 The forum-posts directory in this repo has a file in `DDMMYYYY` format for each day I make a blog entry, and can hold multiple records for each post I make that particular day.
-These records contain my name (Dirk Praet), folowed by a date/time stamp (in GMT time) corresponding to the date/time stamp of the actual post on the forum, and optionally, the thread it was posted in ( for additional clarification).
+These records contain my name (Dirk Praet), followed by a date/time stamp (in GMT time) corresponding to the date/time stamp of the actual post on the forum, and optionally, the thread it was posted in ( for additional clarification).